Converting instructor-led training to elearning

 - Authoring Tool

-Select a suitable rapid authoring tool that provides end-to-end eLearning solutions and customization facilities to convert Instructor-Led Training into e-Learning.
+Select a suitable rapid authoring tool that provides end-to-end eLearning solutions and customization facilities converting instructor-led training to elearning.

 Elearning has shown higher learner performance over traditional Instructor-Led Training or face-to-face methods.
 Adapting eLearning in an organization ensures that training programs can be delivered to a large audience.
 It also includes various benefits such as cost-effectiveness, saves time, scalability, and ease of use.

-If you need any assistance on your conversion of Instructor-led training into eLearning?
+If you need any assistance on your conversion of Instructor-led (ILT) training into eLearning?